Alan-A/GetSimple-I18N-InnovationGrid/README.md

 # GetSimple I18N InnovationGrid

 The files provided in this repository are intended to provide a quick and easy-to-install starting point for a responsive, multi-language Web-Site.
-The intention is that users can get a functional web site up and running in a matter of minutes.
+The intention is that users can get a functional and easy to maintain web site up and running in a matter of minutes.

 The files are to be used with the [GetSimple CMS](http://get-simple.info) and include a new version of the default [Innovation theme](http://get-simple.info/extend/theme/innovation-theme/104/).
 The new theme uses CSS3 Grid techniques, hence the name, InnovationGrid, and allows more flexibility when designing for different screen withs.